Disaster Ready Fund

 The DRF will deliver against the recommendations of a Productivity Commission Inquiry into National Disaster Funding in 2015 providing up to $200 million per year on disaster resilience, with funding matched by states and territories.
 It is also supported by Deloitte’s 2022 report Adapting Australia for Climate Resilient Growth and the Insurance Council of Australia’s 2022 report Building a more resilient Australia, which have both called for increased investment in resilience and climate adaptation funding.

-The DRF is given effect through the Disaster Ready Fund Act 2019.
+The DRF is given effect through the Emergency Response Fund Amendment (Disaster Ready Fund) Act 2022.

 The DRF replaces the Emergency Response Fund, which terminates on 30 June 2023.
 The ERF committed $50 million per year for resilience building measures – the DRF will commit up to four times that amount – up to $200 million, per year and will help shift the Fund’s focus from recovery and repair to disaster prevention.